Why become a swimming teacher or coach?

 What does a course comprise of?

 Each course will vary in terms of technical content but there are some similarities in terms of overall structure.
 Each qualification is divided into units (the number of units will vary depending on the level of qualification) and some units are common and only need to be taken once.
-For example at level 1, unit 1 is the same for each discipline.
-Therefore if you have taken your level 1 in teaching aquatics and you want to take the level 1 in coaching swimming you will not be required to complete unit 1 again.
+For example at level 1, unit 101-104 is the same for each discipline.
+Therefore if you have taken your level 1 in teaching aquatics and you want to take the level 1 in coaching swimming you will not be required to complete units 101-104 again.

 Each course will be a combination of practical and theory and you will be assessed in both areas.
 For the practical this will relate largely to your ability to teach a group of participants but you will also be required to show that you can plan lessons and evaluate the progress of your pupils and also your own performance.
 The theoretical assessment will focus largely on the technical aspects of the discipline that you are studying.
 Prior to embarking on a course it is important that you are certain that you can meet all the course requirements in terms of time.

 What will you need to start?

-In order to participate in a level 1 course you are required to be 16 years of age as of the start date of the course and to have attended the required Safeguarding Workshop;
+In order to participate in a Swim Ireland level 1 or 2 course you are required to be 16 years of age as of the start date of the course, be fully vetted with Swim Ireland and to have attended the required Safeguarding Workshop within the last five years;

 - NI: Safeguarding Young People in Sport – Sport NI

 The 3 step process to get you started

 Having decided which qualification you would like to take (Upcoming courses for details of a course that meets your needs).
 If you require any additional information either contact a member of the Swim Ireland education team 01 6251120.